 If you enable system backups, your server saves system backup files in the local backup directory (

 .tar file that contains all of the system backup files to each destination that you configure to receive system backups.
-The system will not send system backups to destinations with a
+The system only sends system backup files to destinations whose files contain a

 - cPanel & WHM does not include an interface to restore system backup files.
 To restore content from system backup files, you must perform the restoration manually.

 - The additional destination configuration file uses YAML format, which contains a simple associative array.